sanskarjais/adz/readme.md

 hassle.

 In order to run the application on a local machine create a python environmnet and install the requirements.
 And on the browser visit localhost
-Only queries of branches and banks are there, you can fetch the details of all the banks by the bank_id and branches by ifsc code visit "sample.txt" for sample queries
+Only queries of branches and banks are there, you can fetch the details of all the banks by the bank_id and branches by ifsc code visit "sample.txt" for sample queries and snapshots are available in the repo
 Total time taken to complete the assignment 5-6 hrs